thebullminer-debug/Merchant/Merchant Codebase Onboarding Guide.md

    cd merchant
    ```
    Replace the URL with the location of your fork if you are contributing.
 4. **Install project dependencies.** From the repository root (the same folder that contains `package.json`), run `npm install`.
 This downloads all JavaScript and TypeScript packages the monorepo relies on.
 If you receive an error about permissions on macOS or Linux, avoid running with `sudo`; instead ensure your Node installation owns the global npm cache or reinstall via a version manager.
+During installation, npm may warn about known vulnerabilities and suggest running `npm audit fix`.
+That command attempts to rewrite `package-lock.json` to bump dependencies. **Do not commit those changes unless the team has approved a dependency upgrade**—audit fixes can introduce breaking changes or drift from the lockfile reviewed by maintainers.
+It is safe to keep working with the existing lockfile while the team triages the advisories.
 5. **Configure environment variables.** Copy the example file to `.env` with `cp .env.example .env` (macOS/Linux) or `copy .env.example .env` (Windows PowerShell).
 Edit the new `.env` and provide a valid `DATABASE_URL`, e.g. `postgres://username:password@localhost:5432/merchant`.
 6. **Create the database schema.** Run `npm run db:push`.
 This command uses Drizzle to connect to the database referenced by `DATABASE_URL` and create the required tables.
-If the command fails, double-check that PostgreSQL is running and that the URL matches your local credentials.
+If you see `error: database "merchant" does not exist`, create it first:
+   - **Windows (PowerShell)**
+     ```powershell
+     psql -U postgres
+     CREATE DATABASE merchant;
+     \q
+     ```
+     Replace `postgres` with the PostgreSQL superuser you configured during installation.
+If `psql` is not on your `PATH`, run it from `"C:\\Program Files\\PostgreSQL\\<version>\\bin"` or add that directory to your environment variables.
+   - **macOS/Linux**
+     ```bash
+     createdb merchant   # uses your OS user by default
+     # or, if you prefer psql:
+     psql -U postgres -c "CREATE DATABASE merchant;"
+     ```
+   After the database exists and PostgreSQL is running, re-run `npm run db:push`.
 7. **Seed sample data (optional but recommended).** Execute one of the provided scripts to load demo collectibles:
    ```bash
    npx tsx server/simple-seed.ts        # general-purpose sample data